ShaifArfan/AYANs-portfolio/README.md

 ## Getting Started

-You can Follow the YouTube [Playlist][youtube link] to get started.
+The recommended way to get started with the project is Follow the [YouTube tutorial][youtubelink].
 You will find all the step-by-step guides for free.
-Or you start the project on your own by following the guide below.
+Or you Can start the project on your own by following the guide below.

 After getting the starter files, you need to go the file directory and run